 In these COVID-19 times, many business leaders face difficult choices regarding their labor force.
 The way they will deal with their employees will have a big impact on the corporate memory of their organization.
 Notions like mutual trust and loyalty spring to mind.
 In this context employability related decisions around and investments in upskilling, reskilling, and career transition support are crucial.

 Corporate social responsibility comes at a price

-In our society organizations are free to choose to which extent they want to invest in CSR.
+In our society organizations are, despite the increasing pressure from various stakeholders, still free to choose to which extent they want to invest in CSR.
 There are several examples of well-known companies that do not (significantly) invest in CSR, without a noticeable effect on their business results.

 However, once a company decides to publicly choose the moral high ground, it needs to be willing to also invest in this.
 Not only by formulating high-minded mission statements, vision statements, and business principles, but also by doing the right thing (‘righteousness and justice’), even, or perhaps especially, when this comes at a cost.
 In order to safeguard not only their own credibility, but the credibility of corporate social responsibility as a phenomenon in our society, these companies need to be willing and able to live up to their self-declared principles, including, and perhaps especially, concerning their own employees.

 A small, but highly tangible, example of a company doing the right thing, was an apparel company that had to shut down a large manufacturing operation in a developing country.
 Rather than selling or moving the equipment (mainly sewing machines) and inventory, they decided to handed it over to the employees, in order to enable them to start their own businesses.